12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Usually small in size, used as accent stones or in channel settings.
+• Usually used as accent stones or in channel settings.

 12. Trillion Cut Diamond